Pawel-Motyka/SMCVR/README.md

  </p>

 #### Keywords:
-Sensorimotor dependencies, Visual awareness, Continuous flash suppression, Virtual Reality
+Sensorimotor dependencies, Visual awareness, Action, Continuous flash suppression, Virtual Reality

 #### Steps to reproduce the analysis:
 - download the entire repository as a zip-file